delphix/dct-newrelic-integration/README.md

 * dSources - Data extraction date, dSource Creation Date, dSource Type, Version, Name, Status, Size, etc.
 * VDBs - Data extraction date, Database Type and Version, Creation Date, Group Name, Name, Parent ID, Size, Status, etc.

-This script can be added to cron or any scheduler to run in any time interval.
+More over we have `dct_nr_config.ini` file which can be used to configure
+- Logging Level
+- Interval (in seconds): This script keeps running and sleeps for `INTERVAL` seconds after sending the data once.
+- Components we need from DCT APIs

 Once the data is available in New Relic, it can be used to be queried or to create dashboards.

 ## Data and Dashboards